TaoFruit/ulal/README.md

 6. If the issue is close then the 100.html file is available to link to another issue.

 ### 2. **Link a GitHub Issue**
+1. Find a property to work on its Issues at https://github.com/orgs/United-Home/repositories .
+For exampe, <a href="https://github.com/United-Home/2405-45th-St/issues"> 2405-45th-St </a>
+2.